pedro256/pedro256/README.md

 # Hey 👋

-▪  My name is Pedro 🧑, I'm from Brazil 🇧🇷

 Software developer, graduated in Computer Science (IT) and future Software Engineer.

-Enthusiast of the best web and mobile development technologies.

 ### 🔷"O limite é uma fronteira criada só pela mente."